aspose-slides/Aspose.Slides-API-References/english/php-java/portionformat/_index.md

 ---
 title: PortionFormat
+second_title: Aspose.Sildes PHP for Java API Reference
+description:
 type: docs
-weight: 0
+weight: 10
 url: /php-java/portionformat/
 ---

-# PortionFormat class
+## PortionFormat class

  This class contains the text portion formatting properties.
 Unlike  IPortionFormatEffectiveData, all properties of this class are writeable.
  This class is used to return and manipulate text portion formatting properties defined for the particular portion.
 This means that